bagasimam12/zx0123/README.md

-- Hi, Saya Bagas Imam Wicaksono
+- Hi, saya Bagas Imam Wicaksono
-- I’m interested in web-developer
-- I’m currently learning css and javascript
-- I'm Students
+- Saya Seorang Pelajar

 <!---
 zx0123/zx0123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.